-James Ware is a Clinical Senior Lecturer in Genomic Medicine at Imperial College London, MRC Investigator at the MRC London Institute of Medical Sciences, and Honorary Consultant Cardiologist at Royal Brompton and Harefield Hospitals.
+James Ware is a Professor of Cardiovascular and Genomic Medicine at Imperial College London, MRC Investigator at the MRC London Institute of Medical Sciences, and Honorary Consultant Cardiologist at Royal Brompton and Harefield Hospitals.
 His research group spans the National Heart & Lung Institute, the MRC London Institute of Medical Sciences, the NIHR Imperial Biomedical Research Centre, and the Royal Brompton Cardiovascular Research Centre, and is supported by the Sir Jules Thorn Charitable Trust, the Wellcome Trust, the Medical Research Council, the British Heart Foundation, the National Institute for Health Research, and Cardiomyopathy UK.
 He also has a visiting position at the Broad Institute of MIT and Harvard.

 James’ overarching research aims are to understand the impact of genetic variation on the heart and circulation, and to use genome information to improve patient care.